Identify your best performing keywords

 Another way is to simply view the Manage Bleeding Search Terms tab in the left pane which is a pre-curated view for search terms with 15 clicks and no sales, or search terms with ACoS above Target ACoS.

 Optimizing bids with PPC Ninja

-All your bid changes made within PPC Ninja or elsewhere (Such as another tool, Amazon Campaign Manager etc) get automatically recorded in the Bid Change History section accessible from the left nav bar.
+All your bid changes made within PPC Ninja or elsewhere (Such as another tool, Amazon Campaign Manager etc) get automatically recorded in the keyword performance charts.